mai2367/Animal-sanctuary-for-cse370-summer2025/README.md

 # Animal-sanctuary-for-cse370-summer2025
-A DBMS based website ffor an animal sanctuary
+A DBMS based website for an animal sanctuary